 Another option is working for the university.* AU's Human Resources department has a Student Jobs Portal.
 As a full-time employee, you can take advantage of tuition remission after working for the university for a semester.
 The tuition remission will cover up to 8 credits a semester and 20 credits per academic year.

 *Note: Being an employee with AU is not the same as Federal Work Study.

 The History Department's own Careers in History page offers a number of useful links to long-term job opportunities.
-Also, the public history's program's own Facebook page serves as community forum where students, alumni, and faculty can post and share new job and internship opportunities.
+Also, the public history program's Facebook page serves as a community forum where students, alumni, and faculty can post and share new job and internship opportunities.

 Welcome to Graduate School